davwillev/REDCap_Survey_Shuffle/README.md

 ## TODO

 - Investigate support for repeating instruments.
-- Allow for surveys to be administered in a pre-determined order by reading the sequence field, that is, administering surveys in an order defined elsewhere.
-Or maybe that's a different module entirely.
+- ~Allow for surveys to be administered in a pre-determined order by reading the sequence field, that is, administering surveys in an order defined elsewhere.
+Or maybe that's a different module entirely.~ Added in version 2.0.0.